papadum-is-nice/TGC-Milestone-Project-1/README.md

     * Used to create the various cards

 ### Images ###
-All images for this web site were downloaded from various Jimi Hendrix sites for educational use and edited on Adobe Photoshop.
+All images for this web site were downloaded from various Jimi Hendrix sites for educational use and resized on Adobe Photoshop.
 Links to the images can be found below.

 Navbar
 * [Jimi Head Logo.jpg](https://images-na.ssl-images-amazon.com/images/I/41lstg2btXL._AC_.jpg)